 Do all modular homes look alike?

 Contrary to popular misconception, modular homes do not all look alike.
 Modular homes have no design limitations.
-You can create any style of modular home you wish, whether you want a traditional center-hall colonial or a Mediterranean.
+You can create any style of modular home you wish and embody your dream design style.

 You can add any style of window or architectural detail that you desire.
-Nearly all host plans can be turned into modular homes, which means you can create your dream home.
+Nearly all host plans can be turned into modular homes, which means you can create your ideal home.